-- In column B: - If an HTM securitization exposure will be risk weighted using the 1,250 percent risk weight approach, report any difference between the carrying value of the HTM securitization exposure reported in column A of this item and the exposure amount of the HTM securitization exposure that is to be risk weighted. - If an HTM securitization exposure will be risk weighted using either the SSFA or the Gross-Up Approach, report the carrying value of the HTM securitization exposure reported in column A of this item. - For an institution that has adopted the current expected credit losses methodology (CECL), include as a negative number: - The portion of Schedule RI-B, Part II, item 7, column B, "Balance end of current period" for HTM debt securities that relates to HTM securitization exposures, less - The portion of Schedule RC-R, Part II, Memorandum item 4.b, "Amount of allowances for credit losses on purchased credit-deteriorated assets" for HTM debt securities that relates to purchased credit-deteriorated HTM securitization exposures.
+- In column B: - If an HTM securitization exposure will be risk weighted using the 1,250 percent risk weight approach, report any difference between the carrying value of the HTM securitization exposure reported in column A of this item and the exposure amount of the HTM securitization exposure that is to be risk weighted. - If an HTM securitization exposure will be risk weighted using either the SSFA or the Gross-Up Approach, report the carrying value of the HTM securitization exposure reported in column A of this item. - Include as a negative number: - The portion of Schedule RI-B, Part II, item 7, column B, "Balance end of current period" for HTM debt securities that relates to HTM securitization exposures, less - The portion of Schedule RC-R, Part II, Memorandum item 4.b, "Amount of allowances for credit losses on purchased credit-deteriorated assets" for HTM debt securities that relates to purchased credit-deteriorated HTM securitization exposures.